smartcontractkit/documentation/docs/Node Operators/miscellaneous.md

 | Delete user  |   |   |   | X |
 | Edit user  |   |   |   | X |

-The run command allows for minimal interaction, only enabling the ability to replay a specific block number and kick off a job run.
+The run command allows for minimal interaction and only enables the ability to replay a specific block number and kick off a job run.

 ## Use Named Chainlink Container